 Many of the photographs in the Portfolios are available as high quality prints.
 I now print these at home on a modern pigment printer (Epson 3880), which delivers quite beautiful technical quality.
 If you’re interested, drop me a message.

 Like many photographers I spend too much time contemplating gear, though I’m increasingly over this unfortunate addiction.
-In part this is because modern digital equipment is plenty good enough, almost regardless of system.
-I used to make photographs with medium format gear such as the Bronica SQ system, but these days I’ve basically settled on the Micro 43 system.
+In part this is because modern digital equipment is plenty good enough on technical grounds, regardless of system.
+I used to make photographs with medium format film gear such as the Bronica SQ system, but these days I’ve basically settled on the Micro 43 system.
 My current camera for the system is the Panasonic GX8, which I really quite like.

 Some brief comments: